chrbala/single-schema/README.md

 ### Word of warning
 This library is unstable.
 I highly recommend that you **use the exact version of this library** in your package.json.
 See the versioning and compatibility section below for details.

-## When would I need to describe complex data shapes?
-* Creating browser inputs to send to your server
-* Validating leaf nodes (e.g. text inputs) in the browser
-* Validating endpoint inputs on the server

 ## What's it look like?

 ### Creating the schema